-Cllr Georgia Gould, Leader of the Council, has also engaged with HS2 Ltd to encourage community engagement.
+In 2018, Councillor Georgia Gould, Leader of the Council, engaged with HS2 Ltd to encourage community engagement.
 Her letter to HS2 Ltd’s Chief Executive, Mark Thurston can be read here.

 We are urging the Government to give full guarantees on timescales and funding for the comprehensive redevelopment of Euston station, integrating plans for HS2, Network Rail, Crossrail 2 and London Underground stations.
-In 2018 you’ll have a chance to give your views on our draft Planning Brief, which will provide guidance for development around Euston station and tracks to maximise opportunities for homes and jobs.
+We'll soon invite the community to have their say on our draft Planning Brief, which will provide guidance for development above and around Euston station and tracks to maximise opportunities for homes and jobs.
 Find out more.

 We secured commitments that HS2 Ltd will provide noise insulation and ventilation packages to 1,300 homes that will be significantly affected by noise during construction.
 The council is ensuring HS2 Ltd uses the best methods to minimise noise.

 We secured commitments that will limit HS2 construction vehicle emissions, and continue to urge HS2 Ltd to look for ways to maximise materials transported by rail to reduce vehicles on our roads.

 HS2 Ltd will fund the replacement of trees lost (around 500).
 We have planted 90 replacement trees and will plant a further 60 in winter 2018/19.
 HS2 Ltd is responsible for planting the remainder of trees (around 350) on land it owns.